multimediaeval/2019-Emotion-and-Theme-Recognition-in-Music-Task/README.md

 ## Submissions
-Participants should develop their systems using [training](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-train.tsv) and [validation](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-validation.tsv) splits, and generate predictions for the [test split](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-test.tsv).
+Participants should develop their systems using the provided [training](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-train.tsv) and [validation](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-validation.tsv) splits, and generate predictions for the [test split](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-test.tsv).

 Participants should then submit those predictions to the task organizers.
 Note that we rely on the fairness of submissions and do not hide the ground truth for the test split.
 It is publicly available for benchmarking as a part of the MTG-Jamendo dataset outside this challenge.
-For transparency and reproducibility, we encourage the participants to open-source their code.
+For transparency and reproducibility, we encourage the participants to publically release their code under an open-source/free software license.

 ## Evaluation methodology